tatp22/linformer-pytorch/README.md

         full_attention=False, # Use full attention instead, for O(n^2) time and space complexity.
-Included here just for comparison include_ff=True, # Whether or not to include the Feed Forward layer w_o_intermediate_dim=None, # If not None, have 2 w_o matrices, such that instead of `dim*nead,channels`, you have `dim*nhead,w_o_int`, and `w_o_int,channels`
+Included here just for comparison include_ff=True, # Whether or not to include the Feed Forward layer w_o_intermediate_dim=None, # If not None, have 2 w_o matrices, such that instead of `dim*nead,channels`, you have `dim*nhead,w_o_int`, and `w_o_int,channels` emb_dim=128, # If you want the embedding dimension to be different than the channels for the Linformer ).cuda() x = torch.randint(1,10000,(1,512)).cuda() y = model(x)
-        ).cuda()
-x = torch.randint(1,10000,(1,512)).cuda()
-y = model(x)